Feeling sick in the evening often results from digestion issues, stress buildup, blood sugar dips, or dehydration throughout the day.

 Digestion Troubles: How Your Evening Meals Affect You

-Your gut works overtime processing everything you eat throughout the day.
+Your gut works steadily processing everything you eat throughout the day.
 Digestion involves breaking down food into nutrients your body can absorb while moving waste along smoothly.
 But this process isn’t always seamless.

 Heavy meals loaded with fats and spices can slow gastric emptying—the rate at which food leaves your stomach—leading to bloating and discomfort hours later.
-Eating late at night compounds this problem because lying down slows digestion further.
+Eating late at night compounds this problem because lying down soon after eating can make reflux and indigestion more noticeable.

 In some cases, food intolerances or allergies may cause delayed symptoms appearing only after cumulative exposure during the day.
-For example, lactose intolerance might not produce immediate effects but cause discomfort hours later.
+For example, lactose intolerance might not produce immediate effects but can cause bloating, cramps, or discomfort hours later.

 To ease digestion-related sickness: